The BEST Apple Crisp

 The flavors in this apple crisp are spot on perfection!
 It isn’t just some cinnamon and sugar sprinkled on apples!
 There is a bit of tangy sweetness in the apples.
 And the sweet brown sugar crumble on top makes this apple crisp so much better than most!

-Be prepared!
-When you double the apple filling sauce your apple crisp will not be dry (which is a good thing, I think!).
 Straight out of the oven the apple crisp is a little saucier and juicer but not super runny-just the perfect amount of sauce I think!
 You will find when cutting into it hot, there will be a bit of extra sauce in the pan.
 This is liquid gold (apple liquid gold!).
-You can drizzle this extra juicy sauce right on top of your ice cream!
-I have also found that if you have leftovers, having the extra sauce makes the apple crisp reheat so much better.
-It is full of flavor (not dry like some apple crisp can be when reheating) and has so much extra flavor even served the next day or next few days!
-See the extra juicy yummy sauce below in the pan!
-YUM!
+See the photo below.

 Apples for the BEST Apple Crisp

-I love Granny Smith Apples in my apple crisp!
-They have a touch of sweet but a touch of tart that make your mouth water and will make your apple crisp the perfect balance of tart and sweet.
 Granny Smith apples are perfect for baking!
 They keep their structure, don’t get overly mushy, and hold up with heat much better than some other apples.
 Honeycrisp and Braeburn apples will hold up with the heat also, but won’t give you that sweet-tart taste!

 You will need to peel your apples and slice them very thin!
 (See photo below).
 This will help them cook a bit faster-nobody likes crunchy crispy apples in their apple crisp.
 Slice them thin, so they can bake up soft and tender!